clabordec/feline-gaming/03. InsertingRecords/inserting_records.md

 <h1>Inserting records within each table for the Feline Foods database</h1>
-This project outlines the database creation of Feline Foods<br />
+This project outlines inserting records into the created tables<br />

 <h2>Environments and Technologies Used</h2>